 If you forget to pay your bills on time, you can use automatic payments to make sure your bills are always paid on time.
 As long as you keep enough money in your bank account, this is the easiest way to avoid negative marks on your credit.

 The higher the percentage you use on your credit card, the worse it is on your credit report.
 High credit card utilization hurts your credit score because it looks like you are desperate for credit, and you may be at high risk.

 Pay Down Debt

-Lowering your debt gives you a lower debt to income ratio.
-Low debt to income ratio is a good sign to lenders that you’ll be able to pay back your debts.
+Lowering your debt gives you a lower debt to income-ratio.
+A low debt-to-income ratio is a good sign to lenders that you’ll be able to pay back your debts.

 How Much Should You Spend on Your First Car? – Now You Know

 Now you have the answer to your question, “How much should you spend on your first car?”.
 It’s time to start looking for the perfect car for you and your budget.